mcgill-robotics/AUV-2026/image_enhancement/README.md

 ## Troubleshooting

-- **Import errors**: Make sure all dependencies are installed with `pip install opencv-python numpy matplotlib Pillow`
+- **Import errors**: Make sure all dependencies are installed with `pip install -r image_enhancement/requirements.txt`
 - **No images found**: Check that images are in the correct format (.jpg, .png, .jpeg) and in the input directory
 - **Memory issues**: Reduce image size or process images one at a time
 - **Poor results**: Try adjusting algorithm parameters in the script for your specific images